• Skip to primary navigation

 • Once you cut quince, its flesh gets brown really fast.
 I usually slice the fruit and put it in a bowl with cold water and lemon to prevent the fruit from coloring.

 • To make spoon sweets with quince, use instructions for jam but instead of blending the quince like I did use a grater that will slice the fruit in matchstick shapes.
 Keep them short.
-Also, you have to double up on sugar.
+Also, you have to add more sugar.
 My jam is not too sweet so for spoon sweets, you need more sugar to caramelize it a bit.

 • This is a small batch recipe.
 I don’t use pectin because I boil the quince twice.
-This batch is enough for about 2 weeks for my family.
 If stored properly in an airtight jar in the refrigerator, this quantity is good for 2 weeks.
 I’m not including any canning instructions because this is a small batch.
 However, if you would like to make a bigger batch, please follow proper canning instructions.

 • Since this jam requires very little water, be careful not to burn it.
 Cook in medium or lower heat.
 Stir occasionally to get the jam from sticking in your pot.

 • Jam will turn pink after cooking.
-Color gets deeper when stored.
+Color gets deeper when stored as well as when you use more sugar.

 Sonila